ddamato/upwrite/README.md

 date: 2013-12-29 17:16:55
 ---
 ```

+If you want the post to be rendered within the RSS feed, you must include the `date` field.
+To render without including in the RSS feed, omit the `date` field.

 You may include a special `template` key to override the base template for specific posts.